Bloedel Reserve: 10 Years of Creative Residencies

 Presented by Jeffrey Moose Gallery at Jeffrey Moose Gallery, Bainbridge Island

-Jeffrey Moose Gallery is proud to announce an exhibition of dot paintings by indigenous artists from Yuendumu in Australia’s Central Desert for the months of...
+Jeffrey Moose Gallery is extending their annual exhibition of dot paintings by indigenous artists from Yuendumu in Australia’s Central Desert through September.
+A reception will be held on First Friday, September 5th, 6-8 PM.
+A Facebook...

 Every August, The Darwin Aboriginal Art Fair draws thousands from around the world.
 The 2024 fair featured more than 1500 artists represented by 76 art centers throughout the country.
 But with the world art market in the ditch, many art centers are struggling to come up with the funds to travel.
 Consequently, 2025 will have fewer participants.
 Under these circumstances, the gallery is even more compelled to display these magical works.